-Are you conducting interviews with refugees or other vulnerable persons and still need to draft your informed consent form?
+Are you conducting interviews with forcibly displaced persons and still need to draft your informed consent form?
 In this post, I am providing some tips for developing a meaningful IC form.
 I am also sharing my own informed consent template that I employed for interviews with refugees in Jordan and Germany.
 You are fee to share and adapt the template for your own research purposes.
 I am also happy to receive feedback or suggestions for the improvement of my informed consent template via email.

 Interviewing Refugees: Tips for Informed Consent and Informed Consent Template